akktis/ESBaseBundle/Resources/doc/loadmore.md

 ### Reverse side (show previous)

-You may need to reverse the items' order, for example, to show previous (older) comments
+You may need to reverse the items' order, for example, to show previous (older) comments.
 In that case you can use the `reverse` options (both on JS and PHP) side and place your loadmore button on the top of the list.

 In your controller: